EDUCBA

 AGGREGATE Example 3-5

 • Option: In column D, for the 2017 yearly sales data.
-In the range D8:D16, a cell D9 is a blank cell or hidden row & D12 contains an error value (#N/A).
+In the range D8:D16, cell D9 is a blank cell or hidden row & D12 contains an error value (#N/A).
 To ignore these errors, we will select Option 7 (Ignore hidden rows and error values)

 • Array: It is a range for which you want to calculate aggregate functions.
-Here reference range of values is D8:D16, it is selected as an array of numeric values
+Here reference range of values is D8:D16.
+It is selected as an array of numeric values

-when an appropriate option is used in an AGGREGATE function, the AGGREGATE in Excel returns or gives the SUM of the remaining values neglecting the error value in cell D9 & D12. i.e. 262
+when an appropriate option is used in an AGGREGATE function, the AGGREGATE in Excel returns or gives the SUM of the remaining values neglecting the error value in cells D9 & D12. i.e. 262

 Things to Remember